Guided Tour

 • CHAMBER ROOM:

-Another classroom which can be used for hands‑on activities.
+This is another classroom that can be used for hands‑on activities.

 • ARTISTS' HALLWAY: